 That is quite an impressive clock.
 I have seen watches with Hebrew letters instead of numbers, but this one also has the signs of the twelve tribes of Israel:

 You can also find different craftsmen corners.
-In these corners, you can see the tools and other items these craftsmen used.
+In this area, you can see the tools and other items these craftsmen used.
 That is the hat maker corner:

 The pre-washing machine era:

 Treasures in the Walls Museum is a lovely small place.
 The time you spend inside depends on your age and your nostalgia.
 The average duration of my previous visits is about one hour.
 And I should also note that there are almost no explanations inside this museum.

-And for additional sites in the city, check out my Acre guide.
+And for additional sites in the city, check out the Acre guide.